-There are a bunch of good practices, can adopt for a MAC users that enhance the security of MAC.
+There are a bunch of good practices, can adapt for Mac users that enhance the security of MAC.
 These workarounds do not cost any additional bucks but may save you from any unpredictable loss.

 Recently, we heard news about iCloud account hacking that leads to spread celebrities’ personal information.
 The first and foremost step to protect data is to protect your online accounts.
 If you are the one depending Apple ecosystem for everything, here are a few tips that help you to secure your data and personal information.